ocurrent/ocurrent/README.md

   result
 ```

-This causes it to maintain also a `pipeline.dot` file showing the current state of the pipeline.
+This causes it to maintain also a `pipeline.dot` file showing the current state
+of the pipeline.

+Note the use of `let+` to convert an `Analysis.t Current.t` to a `string Current.t`,
+and `let*` to allow us to return the pipeline `result` (which might be pending or failed,
+rather than a concrete value).

-You can turn this into e.g. SVG with `dot -Tsvg pipeline.dot  -o pipeline.svg`:
+You can turn the dot file into e.g. SVG with `dot -Tsvg pipeline.dot  -o pipeline.svg`:

 <p align='center'>
   <img src="./doc/example1.svg"/>